-From January 2017, the Google Chrome browser will now show a new warning if your website collects payment data or passwords and doesn’t have an SSL Certificate properly in place.
+From January 2017, the Google Chrome browser now shows a new warning if your website collects payment data or passwords and doesn’t have an SSL Certificate properly in place.
 Chrome is now the most used web browser.
 And it’s a core part of the Android mobile system.
-With more and more mobile traffic, this could really damage your growth in 2017.Every business website should be using HTTPS in 2017 as Google ramps up the encouragement Click To Tweet
+With more and more mobile traffic, this could really damage your growth.Every business website should be using HTTPS as Google ramps up the encouragement Click To Tweet

 Google has also stated that the long-term plan will be “to mark all http sites as non-secure”.

 So even if you don’t take payments or require any users to register with your website, you’ll soon find yourself marked as a non-secure destination.
 And to make it easier to spot, Google will be switching from a text warning to also displaying a noticeable red warning triangle.

 It’s probably better not to have to find out by forgetting to get everything in place now!

 If that’s not enough, the newest features Google is rolling out for websites will only be made available for modern website servers and internet browsers using the recent HTTP/2 protocol.
 And to use HTTP/2, you need to have HTTPS enabled.